Walk: Glenfinnan, Highland

-In winter, as day breaks from a cloudless night, the glen is particularly magical.
-Frost envelops everything:the pine trees, the mountain ridges, the church’s pitched roof.
+In autumn and winter, as day breaks from a cloudless night, the glen is particularly magical.
+Frost envelops everything: the pine trees, the mountain ridges, the church’s pitched roof.
 It dusts frozen puddles, crunches beneath feet and petrifies plants.

 The Church of St Mary and St Finnan, built between 1870 and 1872, was designed by architect Edward Welby Pugin, son of one of the greatest British architects, designers and writers of the 19th century Augustus Welby Pugin.
 But rather than hide in the shadows of his father’s repute, Edward became a pivotal member of the architectural community in his own right, designing over 100 Catholic churches and cathedrals before his death in 1875.
 The church here at Glenfinnan, ambitious in character, size and location, may well be his greatest.

 Just down the road is the Glenfinnan Visitor Centre, with a shop, toilets, café and accessible parking.
 The centre is the starting point for a 10-mile walk (the first half of which is suitable for those with access challenges) from Loch Shiel to the dramatic mountain pass of Bealach a’Chaorainn.